 - 1. Every portion of any sign and its structural components and mounting devices must meet the specified setbacks. - 2.
 Freestanding signs shall be set back at least 10 feet from any right-of-way. - 3.
-Freestanding signs shall be set back at least 20 feet from all side and rear yard lot lines. - 4.
-Signs over 100 square feet shall be at least 500 feet from any preexisting dwelling or residential district. - 5.
-Freestanding sign(s) shall be separated from other structures by a minimum of 10 feet, measured from edge of roof overhang to the closest part of the sign.
+Freestanding signs shall be set back at least 20 feet from all side and rear yard lot lines.

-- 6. The maximum height of any freestanding sign shall be 20 feet above the average elevation at the site of the sign, except on premises which are within 3,500 feet from the center point of a highway interchange which provides access to and from Interstate Highways 39, 90, or 94 where there can be one sign with the maximum height of 50 feet. - 7.
+- 4. Signs over 100 square feet shall be at least 500 feet from any preexisting dwelling or residential district. - 5.
+Freestanding sign(s) shall be separated from other structures by a minimum of 10 feet, measured from edge of roof overhang to the closest part of the sign. - 6.
+The maximum height of any freestanding sign shall be 20 feet above the average elevation at the site of the sign, except as otherwise allowed by this Code. - 7.
 Sign area or size will be measured as the entire area within a single continuous perimeter enclosing an individual sign or group of signs, including the writing, representation, emblem or other display, together with any material or color forming an integral part of the background of the display or used to differentiate the sign from the backdrop or structure against which it is placed.
 It will not include the base, apron, supports, structural members, framework, poles, roof, embellishments or decorative base when such area meets the other regulations of this ordinance.
 When two sides of a double faced sign are located not more than 36 inches apart and display identical messages or other representation, the calculated sign area will only include one of the sides.